-Whether you hire a real estate agent to help you sell or buy a home, the relationship you have with your agent can have its challenges, especially in the fast paced business of real estate sales, which by its very nature involves significant financial and emotional pressure.
+Whether you hire a real estate agent to help you sell or buy a home, the relationship you have with your agent can have its challenges, especially in the fast-paced business of real estate sales, which by its very nature involves significant financial and emotional pressure.
 Many variables impact the success of a real estate transaction, and most sellers and buyers have their agents to thank for getting their deal to closing.
 But what happens when a real estate agent is not up to the task?
 They’re inexperienced, non-responsive, or they’re just poor at sales?
-How do you fire a real agent who fails to perform or meet expectations?

-1. Obtain a Mutual Release.
 Both parties to the exclusive agency agreement must agree to a written mutual release.
-Only with a written release can a seller or buyer avoid paying an real estate agent their commission under the protection period.
+Only with a written release can a seller or buyer avoid paying a real estate agent their commission under the protection period.
 A mutual release is easier to secure when the real estate agent’s conduct is unethical or inappropriate.
 Lying and misrepresentation are good causes for their dismissal.

-2. Work with the real estate agent’s real estate broker.
-Every real estate agent works under, and is responsible to, a real estate broker.
-If you are unhappy with your real estate agent’s services, but still want to move forward with selling or buying a property, then it’s best to speak with the agent’s broker.
+Every real estate agent works under, and is responsible to a real estate broker.
+If you are unhappy with your real estate agent’s services but still want to move forward with selling or buying a property, then it’s best to speak with the agent’s broker.
 The broker has the authority to change agents or amend the contract provisions or even issue the written mutual release.

-3. Let the contract expire.
-Plans change and when it may have been a good idea to list or buy a home, a buyer or seller may decide to to stay put.
+Plans change and when it may have been a good idea to list or buy a home, a buyer or seller may decide to stay put.
 In such cases, the parties can let the contract expire on it’s own terms.
-However, should something change later in the near future, remember the protection period provision will protect the real estate agent’s right to their commission on average of 180 days.
+However, should something change later in the near future, remember the protection period provision will protect the real estate agent’s right to their commission on average 180 days.

 Should a seller or buyer choose to move forward with their sale or purchase without their contracted real estate agent and ignore the contract’s protection period completely, they risk being sued by their agent for their real estate commission and could be liable to pay a real estate commission twice; once to the agent who closed the transaction and once to the aggrieved agent.